isyangshu/SurgVISTA/README.md

 ## 💾 Parameters

+Will be released soon!
+Check out [our Hugging Face page](https://huggingface.co/syangcw/SurgVISTA) for updates.

 ## Acknowledgements
 The project was built on top of amazing repositories such as [VideoMAE](https://github.com/MCG-NJU/VideoMAE), [MVD](https://github.com/ruiwang2021/mvd), [TeCNO](https://github.com/tobiascz/TeCNO), and [Surgformer](https://github.com/isyangshu/Surgformer).
 We thank the authors and developers for their contribution.